 Since 9/11 Americans have struggled with the irrevocable changes that have taken place both in American society and the global community.
 In light of the continued rise of fringe fundamentalist groups and lone wolf radicalized individuals, the risks to human freedom and peace are enormous both at home and abroad.
 This course is designed to develop a historical and critical consciousness of how the world in which we will live came to be and empower students to be a women of faith, hope, and courage as they apply the principles of Catholic Social teaching to build your future as both American and Global citizens.
 Beginning with post Civil War America and moving forward to the current day, we will apply both American ideals and the teachings of Catholic social justice to past, current, and future political, diplomatic, and military choices made by the United States, with a particular emphasis on the development of the modern Middle East.
 This course requires completion of the senior Social Justice project in relation to the historical and political themes of the course.
-Students are to note the Capstone Fair date listed in the School's Calendar as presenting at the Fair is mandatory.
-The culmination of this project is the final step for satisfactory completion of the 100 hour Service Requirement for graduation.
+Students are to note the Capstone Fair date listed in the School's Calendar as presenting at the Fair is mandatory. \\The culmination of this project is the final step for satisfactory completion of the 100 hour Service Requirement for graduation.\\

 The class will also include the opportunity for experiential learning such as a trip to New York to tour the United Nations, the 9/11 memorial at Ground Zero, Ellis Island, and the Statue of Liberty.
-(Travel and field trips for this class are required and will require additional cost.
-This component of the course will resume when the school deems it safe to do so in light of the pandemic)
+(Travel and field trips for this class are required and will require additional cost.)